Best Motivational Speakers: 9 Reasons for Their Popularity

 - Facilitating a climate of conversation and feedback.

-4. Demolishing Toxic Outlooks is a Forte of Top Motivational Speakers
+4. Demolishing Toxic Outlooks is a Forte of the Best Motivational Speakers

 Negativity Spreads Like a Disease

-Unfortunately, like a virus, doom and gloom can spread to a workforce in its entirety.
-The effect will be obvious and predictable.
-Like Pac-Man, it eats away at the fabric of productivity.
 Often it is difficult to confront negativity as it simmers beneath the surface.
 Like a poisonous stream, it channels the focus away from quality towards mediocrity.
 Failure to act against it, will result in the stream, becoming a river with waterfalls of waste.

 The Atomic Power of Stories in the Workplace